Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Joshua Tree National Park

-View desert wildlife, rock climb, camp, or hike in the national park
+View desert wildlife, rock climb, camp, or hike in the popular national park.

-If you are looking for places to rock climb in California, you will love Joshua Tree National Park.
 Rock climbers from all over California dream of climbing some of the hundreds of routes in the park.
-Even if you don’t rock climb, you are still guaranteed to see some climbers in action anywhere in the park.
+Even if you don’t rock climb, you are still guaranteed to see some climbers in action anywhere in the park!

 Sierra Nevada Mountains

-Lone Pine town is a good base to hike many mountains in the area.
-From this mountain town, you have access to the Mt.
+The Eastern side of the Sierras is more rugged, and it’s my absolute favorite place to visit in California.
+Lone Pine is a good base to hike many mountains in the area.
+From this mountain town, you can access the Mt.
 Whitney and Mt.
 Langley trailheads.
-The Big Pine Lakes and Palisade Glacier trailheads are just a short drive away as well.
+The popular Big Pine Lakes and Palisade Glacier trailheads are also just a short drive away.

 👉 Pro Tip: Camp for free in the Alabama Hills Recreation Area in Lone Pine.
 Be aware of hot summer temperatures.